What is Domain Driven Design (DDD)?

 In short I can guarantee you that a very high percentage of software solutions are not driven by the domain.
 More often then not they are driven by the data used to capture the solution.
 Or by the tools, technologies that are popular at the moment.
 Which places a huge mortgage on the software from the get go.
 But that is a subject that definitely deserves a post on its own.

 In contrast, DDD enables us to solve complex business problems in an elegant and sustainable manner.
 Because each solution is designed specifically to tackle a given problem.
 The solutions are also tailor made for the business domain which allows for a much greater flexibility in creating and adding new features.
 Separating the different problems in the different domains from each other DDD enables us to really tackle the most important domain problems.

 Design is inevitable.
 The alternative to good design is bad design.
 Not no design.

 The goal is to have quality software where it matters the most.
 DDD contains techniques for identifying which problems are worth tackling first, which we can postpone or which aren’t worth solving at all.

-I hope to have elaborated in this short post what DDD is for me.
+I hope to have elaborated in this short post what DDD is for me, personally.
 A goal.
 Not a technique.
 I intentionally did not dive into the many different concepts and techniques that exist within the DDD community.
 I thought it was important to make the clear distinction between the goal (DDD) and the means to achieve that goal.